heidi-holappa/tira-labra-2022/documentation/weekly-report-4.md

 '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!"#$%&\'()*+,-./:;<=>?@[\\]^_`{|}~'
 ```

 currently I am considering whether it would be justifiable to limit the scope of this project to handling compression on files containing only these characters.
 My initial thoughts are that these characters provide enough variety to analyze the algorithms in a versatile way.
+On top of these characters a whitespace ord(32) and a newline ord(10) are included.

 From my counseling session with the course assistant I got more clarity on how to progress the project in the upcoming weeks and on what to focus on with the rest of my time with the course.